psychemedia/island-storynotes/godshill_to_do.md

 she claimed to have wreck of the sea.'
 And so also, accord- ing to Worsley {Hisl.
 I. W. p.
 245), when Sir Thomas Langford leased out the manor of Chale, reservation was made in this lease of wards, marriages, reliefs, escheats, wrecks of the sea, with the advowson of the church of Chale.
 In order to constitute a legal wreck, the goods must come to the uncouth terms of 'jetsam,' flotsam,' and ligan.'
-Jetsam is where goods are cast into the sea, and there sink and remain under water ; flotsam is where they continue swim- ming on the surfiice of the waves ; ligan where they are sunk in the sea, but lied 10 a coik or buoy, in order to be found land.
+Jetsam is where goods are cast into the sea, and there sink and remain under water ; flotsam is where they continue swim- ming on the surface of the waves ; ligan where they are sunk in the sea, but lied 10 a coik or buoy, in order to be found land.
 If they continue at sea, the law distinguishes them by ''

  AND THE WRECKERS. l6l